trackmania-rl/tmrl/readme/tuto_library.md

 my_server = Server()
 ```

-In the current iteration of `tmrl`, as soon as the server is instantiated, it spawns two daemon threads that will run forever until the application is interrupted.
-These threads listen for incoming connections from the `Trainer` and the `RolloutWorkers`.
+As soon as the server is instantiated, it listens for incoming connections from the `Trainer` and the `RolloutWorkers`.

 ## Environment
 In RL, a task is often called an "environment".